-- 14. The wearing of attire which, in the opinion of the administration of the College, is lewd or immodest to the extent that it would tend to disrupt the educational process and/or infringe upon the rights of any other student or employee of the College. - 15.
-Violation of any College policy or regulation as published or referred to in the College Catalog, Student Handbook, or College website including, but not limited to, those governing the time, place and manner of public expression; the registration of student organizations; and use of or parking of motor vehicles on the campus. - 16.
-Violation of any Federal, State, or local law or ordinance. - 17.
-Disruption or obstruction of teaching, administration, disciplinary proceedings, other College activities, including its public service functions on or off campus, or of other authorized non-College activities when the conduct occurs on College premises. - 18.
-Theft or other abuse of computer facilities and resources, including but not limited to - a.
-Unauthorized entry into a file, to use, read, or change the contents, or by any other purpose. - b.
-Unauthorized transfer of a computer file. - c.
-Use of another individual's identification and/or password. - d.
-Use of computing facilities and resources to interfere with the work of another student, faculty member or College Official. - e.
-Use of computing facilities and resources to send obscene or abusive messages. - f.
+- Use, possession, or distribution of firearms, ammunition, fireworks, or any type of explosive or incendiary device or material.
+Only duly constituted law enforcement officers may possess firearms on campus. - 2.
+Participation in any form of gambling. - Failure to promptly comply with directions of College officials or law enforcement officers acting in the performance of their duties, furnishing false information to any College official or law enforcement officer, and/or failure to identify oneself to these persons when requested to do so. - 4.
+Violation of any College policy or regulation as published or referred to in the College Catalog, Student Handbook, or College website including, but not limited to, those governing the time, place, and manner of public expression; the registration of student organizations; and use of or parking of motor vehicles on the campus. - Violation of any Federal, State, or local law or ordinance. - 6.
+Theft or other abuse of computer facilities and resources, including but not limited to: - Unauthorized entry into a file to use, read, or change the contents, or for any other purpose. - b.
+Unauthorized transfer of a computer file. - Use of another individual's identification and/ or password. - d.
+Use of computing facilities and resources to interfere with the work of another student, faculty member, or College Official. - e.
+Use of computing facilities and resources to send obscene or abusive messages.

+- f.
 Use of computing facilities and resources to interfere with normal operation of the College computing system. - g.
 Use of computing facilities and resources in violation of copyright laws. - h.
-Any violation of the College Computer Use Policy. - 19.
-Abuse of the Student Code of Conduct System, including but not limited to: - Failure to obey the notice from the Dean or College official to appear before a meeting or hearing as part of a Student Conduct proceeding.

-- Falsification, distortion or misrepresentation of information before a Student Conduct Committee. - c.
+Any violation of the College Computer Use Policy. - 7.
+Abuse of the Student Code of Conduct System, including but not limited to: - Failure to obey the notice from the Dean or College official to appear before a meeting or hearing as part of a Student Conduct proceeding. - Falsification, distortion, or misrepresentation of information before a Student Conduct Committee. - c.
 Disruption or interference with the orderly conduct of a Student Conduct Committee proceeding. - d.
 Attempting to discourage an individual's proper participation in, or use of, the Student Conduct system. - e.
 Attempting to influence the impartiality of a member of a Student Conduct Committee prior to, and/or during the course of the Student Conduct Committee proceeding. - f.
-Harassment (verbal or physical) and/or intimidation of a member of a Student Conduct Committee prior to, during, and after a Student Conduct Code proceeding. - g.
+Harassment (verbal or physical) and/or intimidation of a member of a Student Conduct Committee prior to, during, or after a Student Conduct Code proceeding. - g.
 Institution of a Student Conduct Code proceeding in bad faith. - h.
-Failure to comply with the sanctions(s) imposed by the Committee under the Student Code of Conduct. - 20.
-Any form of verbal or written communication or expression directed to any Calhoun Community College employee or student which from a subjective and objective perspective would be deemed by a reasonable person as harassing, intimidating, bullying or disruptive of the educational environment or efficient operation of the College will subject the individual(s) making such communication or expression to discipline.
+Failure to comply with the sanctions(s) imposed by the Committee under the Student Code of Conduct. - 8.
+Violation of Institutional No Contact Orders.